ChaitanyaVardhan/ChaitanyaVardhan.github.io/aboutme.md

 ### My story

-Frankly, I am not here to tell my story.
-Nor do I like telling stories.
-This is my corner on the internet and I will mainly post about tech and a little about movies, tv shows and other stuff that I find interesting.
+It feels great to have my corner on the internet.I will mainly post about tech and a little about movies, tv shows and other stuff that I find interesting.